Cola de Caballo Falls

-This waterfall is located just few hundred metres from Arcoiris falls, in the opposite side of the ravine.
-It slides down along hard Precambrian quartzite rocks.
+This waterfall is located just a few hundred meters from Arcoiris falls, on the opposite side of the ravine.
+It slides down a hard Precambrian quartzite rock.

 Waterfall has formed on the rim of an enormous tableland – the 3,000 km² large Caparu Meseta.
-This is an unique plateau.
-For most part it is delimited with vertical cliff walls, which are up to 300 m high.
-It has extremely high biological diversity.
+This is a unique plateau.
+For the most part, it is delimited with vertical cliff walls, which are up to 300 m high.
+It has an extremely high biological diversity.
 On the plateau have developed several kinds of rare ecosystems, including a unique dry forest – the largest virgin Cerrado forest in the world.
 Here has been established the Noel Kempff Mercado National Park (1 583 810 ha) – UNESCO World Heritage site.

-This country has an amazing natural diversity – from highland deserts and snow capped mountains to wast lowlands covered with tropical forest.
+This country has an amazing natural diversity – from highland deserts and snow-capped mountains to wast lowlands covered with tropical forests.
 Here are found all kinds of landmarks.
-Some landmarks are well known internationally, many (undeservedly) – not, and many still are waiting for their discovery.
+Some landmarks are well known internationally, but many (undeservedly) – are not, and many still are waiting for their discovery.

-Lonely Planet Bolivia, our most comprehensive guide to Bolivia, is perfect for both exploring top sights and taking roads less travelled.
+Lonely Planet Bolivia, our most comprehensive guide to Bolivia, is perfect for both exploring top sights and taking roads less traveled.

 The ultimate guide to discovering everything Bolivia has to offer, from the shimmering blue waters of Lake Titicaca to the blindingly white salt flats of the Salar de Uyuni, from the snow-capped peaks of the Andes to the verdant rain forest of the Amazon.